Robots.txt Setup and Analysis: All You Need to Know

 How to check your robots.txt file

-Errors in the robots.txt file can lead to the exclusion of important pages from the search index or even render the entire site practically invisible to search engines.
+Errors in the robots.txt file can lead to important pages not appearing in the search index or render the entire site invisible to search engines.
+Conversely, unwanted pages that should be private might also get indexed.

 You can easily check your Robots.txt file with SE Ranking’s free Robots.txt Tester.
 Simply enter up to 100 URLs to test and verify if they are allowed for scanning.